-- Taken from the Channel Four press release
+- Channel Four press release

 Televisual identities are clearly more than just a logo-mark but I am pretty excited about this new direction.
 I have always seen the original, designed by Spin, as confident and intentionally simple during a period of brightly coloured and over dynamic on-screen identities which suited the demographic.
 As its popularity has grown and an increase to its original programme line-up the decision to give the channel a more distinctive character, seems a sensible choice.